How OxyContin Was Allowed to Kill so Many

 In a well-written article in The Week, reprinted from the Pacific Standard, Mike Mariani outlines how OxyContin, which was allegedly known to be addictive by its manufacturers, was pawned off on the public as a safe and effective, and decidedly non-addictive, painkiller.
 Now, the State of Kentucky has brought civil action against Purdue Pharmaceuticals and while increasing use of OxyContin may be a thing of the past, America’s addiction to opioids is not.

-As an addiction treatment professional, I have personally seen the rise in prescription addiction at my treatment center and others.
+As a person with substance use disorderion treatment professional, I have personally seen the rise in prescription addiction at my treatment center and others.
 The statistics on prescription drug abuse, particularly prescription opioids (drugs which mimic heroin and its derivatives), are staggering in their scope. “ rising to almost 17,000.”
 Kentucky, where the lawsuit against Purdue Pharma has been launched, is one of the worst hit states in the nation.

 One of the areas in which Purdue Pharmaceuticals may be particularly vulnerable to the state’s case is with regard to its aggressive marketing tactics.
 According to Mariani’s article: